huggingface/optimum-benchmark/README.md

 python aggregator.py --folder {folder_path}
 ```

-This will generate `report.csv` and `environment` files in the specified directory.
-The `report.csv` file contains the aggregated sweep results of all the runs in the directory (only tracking sweep parameters).
-The `environment` file contains all parameters that didn't change during the sweep.
+This will generate `static_params.json` and `bench_results.csv` files in the specified directory.
+The `bench_results.csv` file contains the aggregated sweep results of all the runs in the directory (only tracking changing parameters).
+While the `static_params.json` file contains all parameters that didn't change during the sweep.

 The console output will be something like this:
 <img src='text_inference.png' alt='text-inference-report' style='display:block;margin-left:auto;margin-right:auto;'>